Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Experiments

 We observe that our NC-GNN obtains significant improvements over GIN.
 To be specific, NC-GNN remarkably outperforms GIN by an absolute margin of $1.142$ and $12.002$ on PATTERN and CLUSTER, respectively.
 This further strongly demonstrates the effectiveness of modeling the information of edges among neighbors, which aligns with our theoretical results.
 Notably, NC-GNN obtains outstanding performance on CLUSTER.
 Since the task of CLUSTER is to identify communities, we reasonably justify that considering which neighbors are connected is significant for inferring communities.
 Thus, we believe that our NC-GNN can serve as a robust foundational method for tasks involving social network graphs.
 Moreover, NC-GNN achieves much better empirical performance than RingGNN and PPGN, although they theoretically mimic 3-WL.
 It is observed that these 3-WL based methods are difficult to train and thus have fluctuating performance~\citep{dwivedi2020benchmarking}.
 In contrast, our NC-GNN is easier to train since it preserves the locality of message passing, thereby being more practically effective.

 \textbf{Time analysis}.
-In Table~\ref{tab:time_memory}, we compare the real training time of models with $100$K learnable parameters on IMDB-B, PATTERN, and CLUSTER.
-We can observe that our NC-GNN is much more efficient than PPGN, since our NC-GNN preserves the linear time complexity \emph{w.r.t.} number of nodes as GIN, according to the analysis in Section~\ref{sec:our_gnn}.
-Compared to GIN, the increment of the real running time of our NC-GNN depends on the number of edges among neighbors.
-For example, the time consumption of NC-GNN is similar to GIN on IMDB-B, since the Avg. \textit{\#Message}$_\textit{NC}$ is considerably smaller than that in PATTERN and CLUSTER.
-Overall, our NC-GNN is shown to be more powerful than GIN theoretically and empirically, while maintaining scalability with reasonable overhead.
+In Table~\ref{tab:time_comp}, we compare the real training time of models on various datasets, including PROTEINS, COLLAB, IMDB-B, IMDB-M, PATTERN, and CLUSTER.
+Specifically, we show the increased training time of NC-GNN and PGNN, compared to the training time of GIN.
+We can observe that our NC-GNN is indeed more efficient than PPGN.
+Compared to GIN, the increment of the real running time of NC-GNN largely depends on the number of edges among neighbors.
+For example, the time consumption of NC-GNN is similar to GIN on PROTEINS and IMDB-B, since the Avg. \textit{\#Message}$_\textit{NC}$ is considerably smaller than that in PATTERN and CLUSTER.
+Overall, this comparison demonstrates that, compared to GIN, the scaling behavior of NC-GNN remains within a reasonable range, particularly when considering the additional expressiveness it provides.